yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethod-delete.md

 Delete a [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md) object.

-While the current Temporary Access Pass on the user is valid – it needs to be deleted before a new Temporary Access Pass can be create on the user.
-Deleting a valid Temporary Access Pass revokes the user’s sessions.
+While the current Temporary Access Pass on the user is valid, it needs to be deleted before a new Temporary Access Pass can be created on the user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).